excelsior43/Consistent-Hashing-Algorithm/README.md

 3. Programming :
     1. I have used continuous hashing algorithm.
-    2. Here is the sample function to generate random 7
+    2. Here is the sample function to generate random 7.
+Please scroll down to find it.
     3. Please fine the source in this repository